 DFG-Projekt zur Aktivitätserkennung in der Logistik

-The objective of this project is to develop a method for avoiding the tremendous effort for creating and annotating high quality on-body-devices data for HAR in logistics.
-Different logistics scenarios will be replicated in a reference field that is equipped with a highly accurate, optical-motion capturing (oMoCap) system.
-In this constraint environment, oMoCap and on-body device data will be captured synchronously.
-The combined oMocap recordings of all scenarios constitute a oMoCap-reference dataset.
-Methods of transfer- and zero-shot learning will enable to utilize the reference dataset across scenarios.
-Methods of machine learning, especially, deep learning will be considered for processing time-series and for training a classifier based on the reference oMoCap-dataset.
-The classifier will allow for an automated annotation of synchronized on-body devices data.
-Furthermore, methods for creating additional synthetic data from raw-oMoCap data will be considered.
-The performance of the classifier that is trained on the automatically annotated and synthetic on-body device data will be assessed by comparing it to manually annotated data from a real warehouse.
+The objective of the project was to develop a method for avoiding the tremendous effort pertaining to the creation and annotation of high-quality on-body-devices data for HAR in logistics.
+Different logistics scenarios were replicated in a reference field that was equipped with a highly accurate, optical-motion capturing (oMoCap) system (see Video 1).
+In addition to oMoCap, on-body device data were captured synchronously.
+The oMocap recordings of all scenarios can be accounted for as the oMoCap-reference dataset (see Video 2).
+Thus enabling transfer- and zero-shot learning methods.
+As part of the method, machine learning, in specific, deep learning methods was implemented for processing time series and for training a classifier based on the reference oMoCap-dataset.
+The classifier facilitated the automation of the annotation of synchronized on-body device data.
+In addition, methods for creating additional synthetic data from raw-oMoCap data were considered.
+The performance of the classifier that was trained on the automatically annotated and synthetic on-body device data was assessed by comparing it to manually annotated data from a real warehouse.